FAQs: Announcements of orders and opinions (UPDATED: June 20) (FURTHER UPDATED May 30, 2014)

 Question: How many opinions will the Court issue?

 Answer: The Court also does not announce in advance how many opinions it expects to release on any particular day.

 Question: What’s the last day the Court will issue opinions?

-Answer: We don’t yet know when the last day will be.
-Based on past practice, the most likely days are June 26 and 27.
+Answer: We don’t yet know when the last day will be, although we do know that it is likely to be in the end of June.
+Between now and the end of June, the Court is currently scheduled to release opinions only on the first Monday of each week.
+But the Court has traditionally added extra opinion days to its schedule in June.
 Although we can’t say for sure, we may know more about next week’s schedule as early as today.

 Question: If a case is not decided by the end of the Term, will it be re-argued?